 What is a form QR code?

-Form QR code is the digital version of the traditional paper form used by utility companies for receiving and analyzing service requests.
+A form QR code is the digital version of the traditional paper form used by utility companies for receiving and analyzing service requests.
 They have predefined fields or boxes that customers fill in with their accurate information and send to utilities.
 Usually, the information boxes are about names, addresses, service types, and the like.
 These forms are designed using a modern form creator with QR capabilities.

 The utility service request form allows for efficient request processing.
 It’s also more secure than its paper counterparts, ensuring every service request reaches the utility without compromising user privacy.
-Given its convenience and efficiency, it is no wonder it has become the go-to choice for many utilities that want to streamline their data collection method and process.
+Given its convenience and efficiency, it is no wonder it has become the go-to choice for many utilities that want to streamline their data collection method and processes.

 Benefits of using a service request form for utilities